d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 goal node status -w 1000
 ```

-When the catchpoint lines disappear and you can see the "Last committed block" value increasing roughly every 3-4 seconds, you can stop this with `Ctrl+C`
+When the checkpoint lines disappear, wait for "Sync Time" to be `0.0s`

+After this you can exit the status command with `Ctrl+C`.
 You are now all synced up!

 # Participation